jonasmcferreira/whiteiron/jhed-wasteland/past.md

 ## Zeltrin "the fool" 4134 years ago

- Minataur King that united the outer regions.
+ Giant Minotaur King that united the outer regions.
 History recalls his adventures as a hero bringing peace and prosperity.
 The riches of Jhed would be the final chapter of his empire

  Though Zeltrin established some fortifications on the continent of Jhed; some that still remain.
 The entire army that marched through the Jhed Wasteland including himself went missing

+ Major reason for survival is the inability to be lost as a Minotaur, great tool for player to find one

  **Revelation:** Zeltrin has a fake burial in the Jhed Wasteland and still lives.
 He has learned the origin of the oozes and knows returning will simply bring the greater threat the the outer regions